 ASTR 181 Princ Of Astron II (3) A survey of modern stellar, galactic, and extragalactic astronomy, with emphasis on the underlying physical principles.
 Topics covered include stellar structure, interstellar environments and the formation of stars, stellar evolution and death, the structures of galaxies, and cosmology.
 Intended for science majors and prospective science teachers.
 The student should have a good operational familiarity with high school algebra.
 If students desire to take ASTR 110, 180 and 181, they may receive credit for ASTR 110 only if it is taken prior to taking ASTR 180 and 181.
 Pre: ASTR 180.

 ASTR 224 Spaceflight (3) All aspects of manned and unmanned spaceflight, with emphasis on actual technologies and procedures used in space exploration.
 For students interested in Astronomy, Physics, Planetary Sciences, Aerospace Engineering or with a general interest in spaceflight.
-Pre: PHYS 106 or higher; CHEM 114 or higher; MATH 104 or higher.
+Pre: any one of the following PHYS 151 or higher; CHEM 151 or higher; MATH 140X or higher.
 Students lacking these pre-requisites who believe they have sufficient science background may be admitted with the instructor's permission.
 (Same as PHYS 224)

-ASTR 230 Applied Electronics I (4) (lec., lab) Theory and applications of circuit design and analysis with an emphasis on analog devices.
+ASTR 230 Applied Electronics I (4) (lecture/lab) Theory and applications of circuit design and analysis with an emphasis on analog devices.
 AC and DC series and parallel RLC circuits, diodes, transistors and operational amplifiers.
 Laboratory will consist of construction and analysis of representative circuits.
-Pre: PHYS 171 or PHYS 173, and PHYS 171L.
+Pre: PHYS 173 or PHYS 272, and PHYS 272L.
 (Same as PHYS 230).

 ASTR 260 Computational Physics & Astron (3) Computational techniques in physics and astronomy, with an emphasis on fundamental algorithms and development of code in high-level languages.
 Topics include least squares, interpolation, random number generators and numerical integration of differential equations.
-Pre: PHYS 170 or PHYS 172, CS 150.
+Pre: PHYS 272 or PHYS 173, CS 150.
+(Same as PHYS 260)

-ASTR 352 Comparative Planetology (3) Study of the geology and geophysics of Earth-like planets and satellites in the Solar System, with emphasis on understanding terrestrial geology in a broader, astronomical context.
+ASTR 352 Plants and Exoplanets (3) Planets and Exoplanets (3) Study of the geology and geophysics of Earth-like planets and satellites in the Solar System, with emphasis on understanding terrestrial geology in a broader, astronomical context and applications to exoplanet research.
 Study of the atmospheres of Solar System planets and satellites, and also the formation and evolution of the Solar System and extrasolar planetary systems.
-Pre: GEOL 111, ASTR 180.
-(Same as GEOL 352).
+Pre: GEOL 111 Understanding the Earth (3), ASTR 180 Princ Of Astron I (3), PHYS 151 College Physics I (3) or PHYS 170 Gen Phys I: Mechanics (4).
+(Same as GEOL 352 Comparative Planetology (3)).

 ASTR 432 Senior Lab/Thesis Project (3) (lab) Individual research projects conducted in the college laboratory, library, or observatory; or at an external research facility; under the direct guidance of a member of the physics and astronomy faculty or an affiliated faculty member.
 Students must propose and complete a research project, and present a final report to the department.
 May be repeated once for a maximum of 6 credits.
 Pre: permission of the department is required.
 (Same as PHYS 432)